 But of course the Internet also brings dangers, explains Lenz, who is responsible for the areas of online editorial and online marketing at Alma Mater.
 According to Lenz, adolescents in particular would have to resist the temptation to focus too much on their own through a broad reach because that could have negative consequences.
 It is therefore important to use the Internet in a targeted manner and deal responsibly with your own data and set limits from the outset on how much you want to reveal:

-"You should think carefully about who you want to achieve with its content - otherwise it is precisely the wrong people.
+“You should think carefully about who you want to reach with your content - otherwise they are the wrong people.
 The more openly I handle my data, the more dangerous it is.
-For example, if you only want to get in contact with your friends, you should make sure that you can only selectively release data on the network.
-You should also hide his profile for search engines. "
+For example, if you only want to get in touch with your friends, you should make sure that you can only release data in a targeted manner on the network.
+You should also hide your profile from search engines. ”

 Use social networks specifically for your career

 If you want to use social networks specifically for your career, you have various options: For example, by drawing attention to yourself with forum posts, comments or your own blog on a specific topic.
 In addition, you can present your previous experience on platforms such as LinkedIn or Xing, which are specially designed for careers.
 But also in networks like Facebook or studiVZ, which are more geared towards private exchanges, you can do a lot for your career: For example, the profiles here also offer the option of including photos, links, slideshows or entire application videos.

 Because especially in connection with image, sound and video, the Web 2.0 offers many more options than the mere application on paper or per eMail: You can present yourself, for example, in different jobs or life situations and thus show his previous experience - of course, in addition to the traditional curriculum vitae.
 In this way, future employers can get a complete picture of the personality of an applicant.
 One can also score with videos or slideshows because this application form has not yet become standard.
 However, the prerequisite is that it is really professional.